indykiss/DataStructures-Algos/Concepts.md

 ## Linked lists

 A linked list is a collection of data broken down by nodes, in which each node contains two main things- data and a reference to the next node; reference is called  a pointer.

 A linked list will always (unless number of nodes is less than 2), have a head and a tail node.
+Note: sometimes people refer to tail as everything other than head; clarify where needed.

-Linked lists allow run-time efficient data manipulation.
+Pros: Linked lists allow run-time efficient data manipulation.
 Often constant time.
 If the data set in the structure is quite large, when we insert or remove a new node, there’s no need to reorganize the entire structure like what happens when you add/remove an element to an array.
+Flexible size.

+Cons: Costly lookups.
+Takes O(n) time to walk through head to nth term.
+Most computers' caches prefer reading sequential addresses in memory over scattered addresses.
+Linked lists use scattered addresses, so usually accessing the elements in a  linked lists are actually slower than arrays, though theoretically both should be O(n).

 Very fast prepend and append, but very slow lookups, compared to arrays.

+                Worst Case
+        space	O(n)
+        prepend	O(1)
+        append	O(1)
+        lookup	O(n)
+        insert	O(n)
+        delete	O(n)

+In JS, we need to implement a linked list, since it's not really built in.

+        const a = new LinkedListNode(5);
+        const b = new LinkedListNode(1);
+        const c = new LinkedListNode(9);

+        a.next = b;
+        b.next = c;

+#### Doubly linked lists

+In a doubly linked list, items are doubly linked: pointers to the next AND the previous nodes.
+This lets us traverse the list forwards and backwards.

 ## Hash tables